rogeriobispo/users_api/README.md

 #### User Service Routing
 - [ ] Verify that the GET /api/users endpoint routes to the appropriate method.
-- [ ] Verify that the POST /api/users endpoint routes to the appropriate method.
+- [ X ] Verify that the POST /api/users endpoint routes to the appropriate method.

 #### User Controller
 - [ ] Verify that a request without a query parameter returns all users in the